 Bonuses & Fees

-As American Express’s mid-range Aeroplan co-branded credit card, the American Express Aeroplan Card currently offers 75,000 Aeroplan points as a signup bonus, available until August 3, 2021.
+As American Express’s mid-range Aeroplan co-branded credit card, the American Express Aeroplan Card currently offers 10,000 Aeroplan points and an Air Canada Buddy Pass (convertible into 30,000 Aeroplan points) as part of its signup offer.
 You’ll get the same bonus whether you apply through a refer-a-friend link or via public channels.

 The signup bonus is distributed as follows:

 The card has an annual fee of $120, which is not waived for the first year.
-However, to earn 75,000 Aeroplan points at a low cost of $120 is still spectacular value!
+However, to earn up to 70,000 Aeroplan points at a low cost of $120 is still spectacular value!

 In terms of the returns on everyday spending, the American Express Aeroplan Card has a very unique structure, offering cardholders: